 The Calmar ratio indicates the relationship between risk and return.
 It is a function of the expected annual rate of return and the maximum drawdown over the previous three years.
 It is used to assess the success of various hedge funds and make investment decisions.
-A high ratio implies that it worked better on a risk-adjusted basis over the specified timeframe, usually set at 36 months.
+A high ratio implies that it has higher returns on a risk-adjusted basis over the specified timeframe, usually set at 36 months.

 - The Calmar ratio measures the performance of an investment fund – such as a hedge fund – compared to its risk.

 - It aims to demonstrate the amount of risk required to obtain a return.
 It will help investors to balance their risk appetite with their investment decisions.

 - The ratio is also useful for analyzing trading strategies or models using historical data, which is called backtesting.

 The Calmar ratio is determined by taking the investment fund’s estimated annual rate of return, usually for a three-year term, and dividing it by its maximum drawdown.

 Rp = Portfolio return